medialab/minet/docs/cli.md

 Examples:

 .
-Get users who reposted a post from the post's URL:
+Get profiles who reposted a post from the post's URL:
     $ minet bluesky post-reposted-by <post-url>

 .
-Get 100 users who reposted a post from the post's URI:
+Get 100 profiles who reposted a post from the post's URI:
     $ minet bluesky post-reposted-by <post-uri> --limit 100

 .
-Get users who reposted a post from post URLs from a CSV file:
+Get profiles who reposted a post from post URLs from a CSV file:
     $ minet bluesky post-reposted-by <url-column> -i posts.csv

 Note:

-- This command returns partial user profiles, which can be completed by using the `minet bluesky users` command.
+- This command returns partial user profiles, which can be completed by using the `minet bluesky profiles` command.

 how to use the command with a CSV file?